September 8th, 2011

 Unfortunately, The Situation didn’t realize his head had a limit to what it could smash through.
 He went to the hospital, but it’s a valuable lesson that he’ll remember for next time.

 Just like The Situation’s brain, your credit cards have limits too, and you should respect them.
 Credit card utilization accounts for 30% of your score, and you should keep your credit balances at 30% or less of your total limit.
-Pay off outstanding credit cards balances and maintain a low credit utilization to improve your credit score.
+Pay off outstanding credit cards balances and maintain a low credit utilization to improve your credit health.
 Give those limits a wide berth and you won’t have any rude awakenings involving concrete or an ambulanza.

 4. Talk it out.